-I think of these setbacks as paper cuts throughout the growth of a startup as growth by a thousand paper cuts.
+Think of these setbacks as paper cuts.
+And, think of the growth of a startup as growth by a thousand paper cuts.
 Constantly losing customers and employee, even if we were growing overall, was demoralizing.
 Two steps forward.
 One step back.

 Here are some Bronto examples: